NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 ```

-When the files have been prepared (in TSV or JSON format), they can be uploaded with the Upload Data Wizard.
+When the metadata files have been prepared (in TSV or JSON format), they can be uploaded with the Upload Data Wizard.

-**Note:** Before clinical, biospecimen or submittable data files can be uploaded, associated cases must be registered in the GDC.
-If the cases are not displayed in your project dashboard, download the case template from the [GDC Data Dictionary](../../Data_Dictionary/viewer.md).
-Then complete it with the Case Submitter IDs and upload it with the Upload Data Wizard.

 ## Step 2: Upload Data Wizard

-The GDC Data Submission Portal is equipped with a wizard window to guide you through the upload and validation of data.
+The GDC Data Submission Portal is equipped with a wizard window to guide you through the upload and validation of metadata files.
 There are three stages:

 * __Upload Files__: Upload a file into the user's browser, at this point nothing is submitted to the project workspace.
 * __Validate Files__: Send a file to the GDC backend to validate its content (see below).
 * __Commit Upload__: Submit a validated file to the project workspace.

 The _'File Validation'_ stage acts as a safeguard against submitting incorrect files to the GDC Data Submission Portal.
-During the validation stage, the GDC API will validate the content of submitted files against the Data Dictionary to detect potential errors.
-Invalid files will be flagged and denied upload to the GDC until corrections are made by the user.
-A validation error report provided by the system can be used to isolate and correct errors for resubmission.
+During the validation stage, the GDC API will validate the content of uploaded metadata files against the Data Dictionary to detect potential errors.
+Invalid metadata files will not be processed and must be corrected by the user and re-uploaded before being accepted.
+A validation error report provided by the system can be used to isolate and correct errors.

 ### Upload Files